guibranco/BancosBrasileiros/README.en.md

     - Bank code - FEBRABAN / BCB
     - Company Name
     - Identifier number (CNPJ) (**TODO**) [Issue #4](https://github.com/guibranco/BancosBrasileiros/issues/4)
+        - Flag if the item is removed or not
  - **JSON**
     - Bank code - FEBRABAN / BCB
     - Company Name
     - Identifier number (CNPJ) (**TODO**) [Issue #4](https://github.com/guibranco/BancosBrasileiros/issues/4)
     - Date of registration in schema
     - Date of change in schema
     - Date of remotion in schema
     - Flag if the item is removed or not
 - **CSV**
     - Bank code - FEBRABAN / BCB
     - Company Name
     - Identifier number (CNPJ) (**TODO**) [Issue #4](https://github.com/guibranco/BancosBrasileiros/issues/4)
     - Date of registration in schema
     - Date of change in schema
     - Date of remotion in schema
     - Flag if the item is removed or not
 - **XML**
     - Bank code - FEBRABAN / BCB
     - Company Name
     - Identifier number (CNPJ) (**TODO**) [Issue #4](https://github.com/guibranco/BancosBrasileiros/issues/4)
     - Date of registration in schema
     - Date of change in schema
     - Date of remotion in schema
     - Flag if the item is removed or not
 ---

 ### TODO